-CENTER FOR PERFECTION STUDIES: CONTINUITY–SYMMETRY–HARMONY •GOALS• August 2018
+CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY July 27, 2018

-among those who have been asked about our alternative model of the universe.*
+These people make a real difference in our world and are among those asked about our model of the universe.*

 Who will lead us?
 Who can break the impasse?